ashthornton/asscroll/README.md

 - no special cases to cater for when detecting key detection (i.e. pressing space in a form input)
 - doesn't stop working when hovering over an iframe
 - handles hardware that doesn't fire the 'wheel' event i.e. Windows trackpads in Edge + IE
+- no lag between DOM and WebGL elements on mobile, whilst retaining native intertia scroll

 Demo
 ================